 Did you get a scholarship you found here?
 Let us know!

-AMOUNT: One (1) award given each term of up to $5,000 off the IES Abroad program fee.
+One (1) award is given each term of up to $5,000 off the IES Abroad program fee.

-- Open to students who have been traditionally under-represented on study abroad programs.
-This group includes, but is not limited to, students identifying by a certain race, sex, color, religion, creed, sexual orientation, gender identity, gender expression, disability, age, marital status, national origin or ancestry, ethnic origin or veteran status.
+- Open to students who have been traditionally under-represented in study abroad programs.
+This group includes, but is not limited to, students identifying by a certain race, sex, color, religion, creed, sexual orientation, gender identity, gender expression, disability, age, marital status, national origin or ancestry, ethnic origin, or veteran status.